 This interdisciplinary conference seeks to bring to the table academics and professionals from the realms

-of economics, education, environmental studies, the built environment, sociology and demography, law, food and agriculture, political science, ethics
+of economics, education, environmental studies, the built environment, sociology political science, gender equity, ethics and other related

 You are invited to present a paper on an aspect of research, or you may wish to attend as an observer.
 If you wish to present a paper, you will be requested to